sea1105/Hello-World/README.md

 # Hello-World
-Just a repository example to start
+Just a repository example to start!

 Hi, everyone!
 I'm sea1105, this is my first GitHub repository!^_^